brennangw/openSCADpm/README.md

 # OpenSCADpm

-Package Managers have become powerful tools that assist software engineers during their development process.
-We found that there are no package managers for OpenSCAD Language, a language used for computer assisted designing.
-Thus, we intend to create a package manager for OpenSCAD, akin to Node Package Manager (NPM) or Ruby Gems, which will allow developers to more easily share and install modules.
+OpenSCAD, a programming used for creating solid 3D CAD models and computer assisted designing.
+While package managers have become powerful tools that assist software engineers during their development process, we found that there are no package managers for OpenSCAD.
+Thus, OpenSCADpm, this package manager aims to serve OpenSCAD, akin to Node Package Manager (NPM) or Ruby Gems, which will allow developers to more easily share and install modules.
 Furthermore, it will allow users to manage dependencies.

-To this end we want to create a command line tool and a website.
+To this end we create a command line tool and a website.
 The command line tool will be used for the installation and managing of modules by allowing users to use terminal commands.
 The website will allow users to upload packages.
 It will also serve as a way for packages to be browsed and explained with a high level description (this seems to be the norm for package managers).

+For more information about OpenSCAD, [Click here](http://www.openscad.org/about.html).

 ## Synopsis
 The Installation section is just enough infor to get you up and running.